k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ##  Step 7 - Optional - Build Broadway Flows for the [Custom Logic ](/articles/TDM/tdm_architecture/03a_task_execution_building_entity_list_on_tasks_LUs.md#custom-logic) Selection Method

-You can build one or multiple Broadway flows for get a list of entities for a task execution.
+You can build one or multiple Broadway flows to get a list of entities for a task execution.
 These Broadway flows are executed by the TDM task execution process, building the entity list for the task.

 ### Custom Logic - TDM 8.1 Improvements